cytoscape/cytoscape.js/README.md

 **Testing:**

-If the `TRAVIS` or `TEST_BUILD` environment variables are defined, then `mocha` or `gulp test` will test `build/cytoscape.umd.js`.
+If the `TRAVIS` or `TEST_BUILD` environment variables are defined, then `mocha` or `npm test` will test `build/cytoscape.umd.js`.
 Otherwise, the unbundled, unbabelified, raw source is tested.
 This keeps local tests very quick to run on modern versions of node while ensuring we can test old versions of node as well.
 The library can be built on `node>=6`, but it can be tested on `node>=0.10`.

  * `test` : run the Mocha unit tests
  * `test:build` : run the Mocha unit tests (on a built bundle)